Siemens faces storm of questions over Dresser-Rand deal

 Siemens, whose products range from trains to turbines, is undergoing the latest in a series of transformations under Chief Executive Joe Kaeser, a company veteran and former finance chief who ousted Peter Loescher as CEO in a boardroom coup in 2013.

-Kaeser wants to make his mark on the company and has launched a program called “Vision 2020” designed to focus the company on its core strengths of electrification, automation and digitalization and get rid of more consumer-oriented businesses.
+Kaeser wants to make his mark on the company and has launched a programme called “Vision 2020” designed to focus the company on its core strengths of electrification, automation and digitalisation and get rid of more consumer-oriented businesses.

 But his reputation may hinge on the Dresser-Rand acquisition, already seen as expensive at the time and whose wisdom is being increasingly questioned as investments in U.S. shale exploration dry up with oil prices close to six-year lows.